-Diagnostic Assessment takes place prior to instruction to determine a student's attitude, skills, or knowledge in order to identify students' needs.
+Diagnostic Assessment takes place prior to instruction to determine a student's attitude, skills, or knowledge to identify students' needs.

 Formative Assessment provides direction for review, re-teaching, and other adjustments for individual students or for the whole class.
 These assessments are for learning.
 Keeping progress on formative assessments separate from summative assessments gives a more precise picture of student achievement.
+While feedback on an assessment of a student's formative work is important, these scores will not be reflected in the student's grade.
 Also, although it is understood that student behaviors (effort, participation, attendance, academic dishonesty, adherence to school rules, etc.) may have a strong effect on outcomes, behavior/s will not be included in the student's grade.
 Behaviors will be referred to high school administration for violation(s) of the Student Code of Conduct.
 Grades will reflect achievement toward Ohio Content Standards, ACT subject areas, and/or the AP curriculum.
 For intervention purposes, the teacher will determine if reassessment on a formative is an option or a requirement.

 Summative Assessment provides information to use to judge a student's achievement at the end of a period of instruction.
 These tests, exams, final drafts, performances, projects, etc., are assessments of learning.
-Students may have the opportunity to improve their grades by providing teachers with evidence of higher levels of performance.
+Students will have the opportunity to improve their grades by providing teachers with evidence of higher levels of performance.
 Students must initiate communication with teachers to begin the process of reassessment.
+Any student who receives below a score of 60% on a summative assessment must reassess (this excludes end-of-semester assessments and end- of- course exams).
 Note: Each class will have at least 4 summative grades per quarter.
 In addition, there will be a comprehensive end-of semester exam at the conclusion of the first semester that will not have the reassessment option.
 For full year courses there will also be a comprehensive end-of-course exam wherein reassessment will also not be an option.

 Reassessment Policy: Students scoring above 79% on the original summative assessment will not be able to reassess.
 Only students scoring 79% or below will have the opportunity to reassess if they follow the procedure outlined in this section for reassessment.
-If reassessing, the highest score a student can receive on a summative reassessment will be 79% (Note: During reassessment, the higher of the two scores will be used as the final grade for that assessment).
-Additionally, interventions assigned by the teacher to help prepare for the reassessment, mut be completed before reassessment can occur.
+If reassessing, the highest score a student can receive on a summative reassessment will be 80% (Note: During reassessment, the higher of the two scores will be used as the final grade for that assessment).
+Students must complete interventions assigned by the teacher before reassessment.
 Students will have 1 week and 1 opportunity to reassess (Clarification: within 1 week of the date the original assessment was returned to the student).